jasonmimick/globalsjs/README.md

 The api automatically determines if you are running locally or connecting to a remote globalsdb depending on the connection string.

+## Caché Setup
+    You need to make sure that the %Service_Callin is enabled.
+    SMP -> System Administration -> Security -> Services -> %Service_Callin then check "Service Enabled" and Save